 The University provides telephone lines, telephone sets, related telephone equipment and other telecommunications services needed to efficiently conduct the affairs of the University.

-Computing and Communications is responsible for the ongoing review of all telecommunications services, the introduction of new services or products, and telecommunications strategic planning.
+Information Technology Services is responsible for the ongoing review of all telecommunications services, the introduction of new services or products, and telecommunications strategic planning.